Quinshon Judkins

-Quinshon A. Judkins (born October 29, 2003) is an American professional football running back for the Cleveland Browns of the National Football League (NFL) He played college football for the Ole Miss Rebels and Ohio State Buckeyes, winning a national championship with the latter in 2024.
+Quinshon A. Judkins (born October 29, 2003) is an American professional football running back for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Ole Miss Rebels and Ohio State Buckeyes, winning a national championship with the latter in 2024.
 Judkins was selected by the Browns in the second round of the 2025 NFL draft.

 Early life

 Judkins was born on October 29, 2003 in Montgomery, Alabama.
+He is of Haitian descent, with his dad being from the island and his mom being a second generation Haitian-American-French.
+Judkins holds both Haitian and French citizenship from his parents.
 He attended Pike Road High School in Pike Road, Alabama where he was named first-team Class 5A All-State as a junior after rushing for 1,482 yards and 25 touchdowns on 150 carries.
 Judkins rushed for 1,534 yards and 26 touchdowns as a senior.
 He was rated a three-star recruit and committed to play college football at Ole Miss over offers from Auburn and Notre Dame.

 College career

 Judkins entered his freshman season in 2022 as the second-string running back for the Ole Miss Rebels.
 He was named the Southeastern Conference (SEC) co-Freshman of the Week for Week 4 after rushing for 140 yards and two touchdowns on 27 carries in a 35–27 win over Tulsa.
 Judkins set school records with 1,567 rushing yards and 16 rushing touchdowns and also caught 15 passes for 132 yards and one touchdown.
 At the conclusion of his freshman season he was named the SEC Freshman of the Year.

 On January 4, 2024, Judkins announced that he would enter the NCAA transfer portal.
 On January 8, he announced his commitment to Ohio State.
 He shared the backfield with TreVeyon Henderson.
 He would go on to win the national championship with Ohio State.

 On January 24, 2025, Judkins declared for the 2025 NFL draft.